 Eighteen students met in the Georgia State Capitol for the first class in the spring of 1994.
 The next year, they brought back the outstanding students to “staff” the following class thus laying the foundation for TeenPact’s iconic peer leadership model.

 An instant hit, TeenPact began to quickly spread to other states.
-A South Carolina class was added in 1995 and now twenty-five years later, TeenPact State Classes can be found in forty-five states.
+A South Carolina class was added in 1995 and now over twenty-five years later, TeenPact State Classes can be found in all 50 states.

 Today, TeenPact seeks to inspire youth in their relationship with Christ and train them to understand the political process, value their liberty, defend the Christian faith, and engage the culture around them.